dougthecook logo

 Refrigeration

 After making pizza dough it is suggested to put it in the refrigerator for several hours.
 This relaxes the gluten and makes the dough less sticky.
 The dough will stretch farther when you work with it.
 Don't forget to bring it to room temperature before using it.
-Keeping it in too long will dry it out and a crust will form on it.
+The dough will get an additional flavor as it sits in the fridge.

 Ready for Toppings